nuLL-cmd/econommiza_api_public/README.md

 # econommiza_api

-A simple api project for econommiza app mobile using model SQL - Pratice
+A simple api project for econommiza app mobile using model SQL

 This project was developed using the following technologies: